AMReX-Astro/Castro/docs_new/source/CastroRadiation.rst

    texts may instead have an implicit density factor in :math:`\kappa`, yielding units :math:`\mathrm{cm}^2~\mathrm{g}^{-1}`.

--   allows for two temperatures (different radiation and gas temperature, so :math:`E_\mathrm{r} \ne a T_\mathrm{gas}^4`).
+-  Castro allows for two temperatures (different radiation and gas temperature, so :math:`E_\mathrm{r} \ne a T_\mathrm{gas}^4`).
-   Correspondingly,  cares about both the Planck mean, :math:`\kappa_P`, and Rosseland mean, :math:`\kappa_R`, opacities—these have different weightings.
+   Correspondingly, Castro cares about both the Planck mean, :math:`\kappa_P`, and Rosseland mean, :math:`\kappa_R`, opacities—these have different weightings.